 - The practice had systems in place to keep all clinical staff up to date.
 Staff had access to guidelines from NICE and used this information to deliver care and treatment that met peoples' needs.
-The practice used special computer software that provided information about local protocols, local guidelines and best practice guidelines.
-It also had flowcharts and pathways with referral forms and patient information leaflets. - The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records.
+The practice had a lead for NICE who prepared summaries of NICE guidance on release which was then discussed at clinical meetings. - The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records.